zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/retry-interval.md

 ## Purpose
 A transient error is a temporary error that is likely to disappear soon.
 That rarely happens but they might occur!

-These options allow to reduce a bulk operations fail by making them retry when a transient error occurs.
+These options allow to reduce a bulk operation fail by making them retry when a transient error occurs.

 ## FAQ

-### What are transient error codes supported?
+### What are transient errors?
 You can find a list of transient errors here: [Transient fault error codes](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-develop-error-messages#transient-fault-error-codes)

-Which includes the most common error such as:
+Which includes the most common errors such as:
 - Cannot open database
 - The service is currently busy
 - Database is not currently available